khullar/pmtiles/README.md

 5. tippecanoe -o ./countries.mbtiles ./countries.geojson --maximum-zoom=4 --minimum-zoom=0 --no-tile-size-limit
 6. ./pmtiles convert ./countries.mbtiles ./countries.pmtiles

+## Creating fonts for use with Maps

+1. Install build_pbf_glyphs from https://github.com/stadiamaps/sdf_font_tools
+2. Get the ttf files for the fonts you want to use.
+3. build_pbf_glyphs <TTF Source Directory> <Output Directory>

 ## Acknowledgments

 1. The GeoJSON files used to create country ADM0 and ADM1 pmtiles are sourced from https://www.geoboundaries.org/